-In the analysis done by Stoll et al [2], the authors conclude that large changes to existing code are fault prone and have provided statistical data to support their claim.
+In the analysis done by Stoll et al [2], the authors conclude that large changes to existing code are fault prone and provide statistical data to support their claim.
 They go a step further to propose that changes that would involve modification of more than 25 percent of existing code should be avoided and recommend recoding instead of modification.
-Basili and Perricone [18] categorize the software modules based on their size (lines of code) and then checks for the errors at the module level.
+Basili and Perricone [18] categorize software modules based on their size (lines of code) and then check for the errors at the module level.
 An interesting observation from their research was that, of the modules found to contain errors, 49 percent were categorized as modified and 51 percent as new modules.

-From our review of work done in related areas in the past (as listed above), we have not found any analysis that measures the risk of faults based on one-line changes, which is the research problem that is discussed in this paper.
-Another unique aspect of our research is that we have used both product measures such as the lines of code and process measures such as the change history (change dependency) to analyze the data.
-In doing so, we have tried to gain the advantages of both measures while removing any bias associated with either of them.
+Our primary contribution in this empirical research is an initial observational and relational study of one line changes.
+As shown from our related research discussion above, we are the first to study this phenomenon.
+Another unique aspect of our research is that we have used a combination of product measures such as the lines of code and process measures such as the change history (change dependency) to analyze the data.
+In doing so, we have tried to gain the advantages of both measures while removing any bias associated with each of them.

 While several papers discuss the classification of changes based on its purpose (corrective, adaptive, preventive) there is virtually no discussion on the type of change.
 Software can be changed by adding lines, deleting lines or by modifying existing lines.
-So, along the way, we have provided some information that gives some insight into the impact of the type of change on the software development process.
+As a byproduct of our analyses, we have provided useful information that gives some insight into the impact of the type of change on the software evolution process.

 The 5ESSTM change history data has been used for various research purposes such as, for inferring change effort from configuration management databases [4], studying the impact of parallel changes in large scale software development projects [16], analyzing the challenges in evolving a large scale software product [6], to identify the reasons for software changes [3], for predicting fault incidence [13], to name a few.
-The wide range of studies that have used this particular change history data ensures good external validity for the results of the analysis based on this data.
+The wide range of studies that have used this particular change history data ensures good content validity for the results of the analysis based on this data.

-2. Background - Change Data Description
+3. Background - Change Data Description

 Traditionally, analysis of software development processes use specific experiments and instrumentation that can limit the scope of the results of the analysis.
-Hence, to ensure that the results of this analysis are not constrained to just the system under study, data from a well known version control system had been used for this research.
+Hence, to ensure that the results of this analysis are not constrained to just the system under study, data from a well known version control system has been used for this research.
+Our experimental design could be easily replicated across a wide range of system domains and applications.

 In this section, we describe the change process in the 5ESS software development project and also give an introduction to the product subsystem that we use for our analysis.

-2.1.
+3.1.
 Change Process